-Patient-derived T cells are modified for adoptive T cell therapy with selected and pre-clinically tested T cell receptors (TCR-Ts).
-TCR-Ts for any selected tumor antigen are generated using Medigene’s TCR-T platform, based on knowledge obtained in more than 30 years of research.
+Patient-derived T cells are modified for adoptive T cell therapy with selected and pre-clinically tested T cell receptors (TCRs).
+For chosen tumor antigens the modified T cells, so-called TCR-Ts, are generated using Medigene’s TCR-T platform, based on knowledge obtained in more than 30 years of research.
 Medigene’s growing portfolio of different TCR-Ts have the potential to treat broad patient populations suffering from various types of cancer.

 Medigene’s TCR-T platform offers unique advantages:

-- Originating from Medigene’s TCR-T platform, TCR-Ts with selected specificities are isolated and characterized and subsequently assessed to potentially treat various types of blood cancers and solid tumors.
+- Originating from Medigene’s TCR discovery platform, TCRs with selected specificities are isolated and characterized and subsequently assessed to potentially treat various types of blood cancers and solid tumors.

-- Isolated TCR-Ts are of natural origin and are chosen to have optimal affinities and hence the TCR-Ts do not need mutational engineering to improve their capacity to find and bind tumor cells.
+- Isolated TCRs are of natural origin and are chosen to have optimal affinities and hence the TCRs do not need mutational engineering to improve their capacity to find and bind tumor cells.

-- The TCR-T platform can deliver TCR-Ts recognizing a variety of different tumor antigens, representing either common antigens shared by tumors or patient-individual neoantigens.
+- The TCR discovery platform can deliver TCRs recognizing a variety of different tumor antigens, representing either common antigens shared by tumors or patient-individual neoantigens.

-- TCR-Ts for both CD4+ and CD8+ T cells can be generated, which recognize peptide fragments presented by different MHC class I and MHC class II alleles, providing greater potential to for effective treatments to larger numbers of patients.
+- TCRs for both CD4+ and CD8+ T cells can be generated, which recognize peptide fragments presented by different HLA class I and HLA class II alleles, providing greater potential for effective treatments to larger numbers of patients.

 How adoptive T-cell therapy works

-- The TCR-T is introduced into the patient T cells using a vector system.
+- The TCR is introduced into the patient T cells using a vector system.

-- Modified T cells are expanded to large numbers in 10-15 days.
+- Modified T cells (TCR-Ts) are expanded to large numbers in 10-15 days.